Cartesian tree: Definition

-Based on the heap property, the root of the tree must be the smallest number in the sequence.
-From this, the tree itself may also be defined recursively: the root is the minimum value of the sequence, and the left and right subtrees are the Cartesian trees for the subsequences to the left and right of the root value.

-For a sequence of distinct numbers, the three properties above determine a unique Cartesian tree.
-If a sequence of numbers contains repetitions, the Cartesian tree may be determined by following a consistent tie-breaking rule before applying the above construction.
-For instance, the first of two equal elements may be treated as the smaller of the two.
+These two definitions are equivalent: the tree defined recursively as described above is the unique tree that has the properties listed above.
+If a sequence of numbers contains repetitions, a Cartesian tree can be determined for it by following a consistent tie-breaking rule before applying the above construction.
+For instance, the first of two equal elements can be treated as the smaller of the two.